rhuan-galvao/weather-notification/README.md

 # weather-notification
-a sample weather notification for windows
+a simple weather notification for windows